CenterForSpatialResearch/conflict_urbanism_sp2025/_posts/2025-05-04-Wicaksana-Wonggom.md

 Kampung Pulo was a dense riverside neighborhood in East Jakarta, situated along the Ciliwung River.
 Despite ***being informal in the eyes of the state*** (many lacked formal land ownership), Kampung Pulo was **a well-organized, socially connected community and tight-knit social life** made it a place of belonging for working-class Jakartans.

 ![Timelapse satellite images of Bukit Duri and Kampung Pulo reveal the shift from informal waterfront settlements to a hard-engineered riverbank.](/conflict_urbanism_sp2025/images/wicaksana/wonggom_pulo_Aerialtimelapse.gif)
-<figcaption> Fig.3 - Timelapse satellite images of Bukit Duri and Kampung Pulo reveal the shift from informal waterfront settlements to a hard-engineered riverbank </figcaption>
+Fig.3 - Timelapse satellite images of Bukit Duri and Kampung Pulo reveal the shift from informal waterfront settlements to a hard-engineered riverbank.

 In **August 2015**, the Jakarta provincial government under <u>Governor Basuki Tjahaja Purnama (Ahok) </u> carried out a ***large-scale forced eviction*** of Kampung Pulo residents.